MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 # Ethernet to Wi-Fi Bridge with PHY
 <img src="images/IoT-Made-Easy-Logo.png" width=100>

-> "Wireless Made Easy!" - This example application acts as a bridge to bridge up Wi-Fi and ETH interface of WFI32E01 device, WFI32E01 set as Wi-Fi Station(STA) mode to connect to Access point(AP).
+> "Wireless Made Easy!" - This example application acts as a bridge to bridge up Wi-Fi and ETH interface of WFI32E01 device, WFI32E01 set as Wi-Fi Station (STA) mode to connect to Access point(AP).
 The WFI32E01 device help connect ETH end node to the Access point (AP) in this example.

 Devices: **WFI32E01**

 ## Description

 Ethernet to Wi-Fi Bridge with PHY is a ready-to-use software solution to easily add Wi-Fi connectivity to any existing Ethernet-based board or finished product.
 This solution can be executed on any [WFI32E01](https://www.microchip.com/en-us/product/WFI32E01PE) based design with RJ-45 connector.
 Following features are supported out of box.
 If required, users are free to customize or add other features using the source code included in this project.
-The solutions provides following feature sets: -
+The solutions provide following feature sets: -

-- Converts any Ethernet End Node into an Wi-Fi node
+- Converts any Ethernet End Node into a Wi-Fi node
+- Plug and play with just one time configuration
-- Provided field Devcie Firmware Upgrade (DFU)
+- Provided field Device Firmware Upgrade (DFU)
 - Enables Wi-Fi configuration through host interface
 - Flexibility to access Wi-Fi module command line interface (CLI)
 - Higher throughput with reduced software overhead
-- Very minimum changes interms of hardware
+- Very minimum hardware changes
-- Plug and play with just one time configuration

-The goal is to provide a ready to use solution which enables wireless connectivity on a Ethernet End node.
+The goal is to provide a ready to use solution which enables wireless connectivity on an Ethernet End node.

-The project includes a UART based bootloader and command interface to configure the WFI32E01 module based wireless interface.
-It enables field upgrade of WFI32E01 wireless module and command interface to configure the wireless interface.
+The project provides a single UART interface for both device firmware upgrade and device configuration.
+It enables field upgrade of WFI32E01 wireless module and run time access to control the wireless interface.

 ## Software components